Tanqueray

 Tanqueray is a brand of gin produced by Diageo plc.
 It originated in London.
-While it does not command a sizable market share in its native market, its largest market is the United States.
+While it does not command a sizeable market share in its native market, its largest market is the US.

 Tanqueray is a London dry gin, reflecting its distillation process and origin in Bloomsbury, London.
-London dry gin is made by double distilling grain, with select botanicals added during the second distillation.
-While the Tanqueray recipe is a closely guarded trade secret, it is known to contain four botanicals: juniper, coriander, angelica root and liquorice, all common botanicals in gin productions overall.
+Tanqueray London dry gin is made by four time distilled grain, with select botanicals added during the second distillation.
+While the Tanqueray recipe is a closely guarded trade secret, it is known to contain four botanicals: juniper, coriander, angelica root and liquorice, the same four botanicals from the original recipe.

-It is one of Diageo's sixteen "strategic brands" earmarked for prioritisation in promotion and distribution worldwide.
+It is one of Diageo's key "strategic brands" earmarked for prioritisation in promotion and distribution worldwide.